Particles に, へ, and から

 In many sentences, へ and に can be interchangeable with very minimal difference in meaning. へ can sometimes sound a bit more formal or literary.

-An indirect object is something relevant to or affected by a verb, but not part of the verb's core meaning.
-This overlaps with へ a little, but へ cares more about motion and “towardsness”, and に cares more about the end objective.
+に can mark a location of existence or target of direction.
+The latter use overlaps with へ a little, but へ cares more about motion and “towardsness”, and に cares more about the end objective.
+It can also mark a point in time when an action takes place.

 学校来る

-Come to school.
+Come to school. (target of direction)

 研究者なる